RTreb/SFU-publishing-workshop/SFU_publishing_workshop_after_submission.markdown

 It also helps you identify and figure out how you want to deal with any potential conflicts between revisions the reviewers have requested.

 Make this document as easy to navigate as possible.
-One way to do this is to italicise all the reviewer comments, then indent your responses in plain text below each point.
+Make all the reviewer comments bold or italicized, or even different colour and/or font to your responses, and indent your responses in plain text below each point.
-Another way to do this is to structure the document as a table with column headings something like:
+Another way to make the response easy to navigate is to structure the document as a table with column headings something like:

 \begin{tabular}{ | l | c | c | c | r | }
 \hline